Attacking and Defending Deep-Learning-Based Off-Device Wireless Positioning Systems: Adversarial Attacks and Defensive Mechanisms

-using projected gradient ascent, which pushes the perturbed position estimate $\hat\bmx_\text{adv}$ as far away as possible from the unperturbed estimate $\hat\bmx=\mathsf{P}(\mathsf{F}(\hat{\bH}))$.
-Since~\fref{eq:adversarial} only focuses on maximizing the positioning error, the rate $R$ may deteriorate.
-Hence, we add a term $\lambda R$ from \fref{eq:rate} to the objective in~\fref{eq:adversarial}, where the parameter $\lambda$ provides a trade-off between position perturbation and rate.
+{using projected gradient ascent, which aims at pushing the perturbed position estimate $\hat\bmx_\text{adv}$ as far away as possible from the unperturbed position estimate $\hat\bmx=\mathsf{P}(\mathsf{F}(\hat{\bH}))$.} {We include a normalization constraint on the perturbation sequence $\tilde\bmp$, which ensures that the transmit power remains unaffected (see also our discussion in \fref{sec:transsidepert}).} {Furthermore, since~\fref{eq:adversarial} only focuses on maximizing the positioning error, the per-subcarrier rate $R$ may deteriorate.} Hence, we add a term $\lambda R$ from \fref{eq:rate} to the objective in~\fref{eq:adversarial}, where the parameter $\lambda$ provides a trade-off between position perturbation and rate. {We note that due to the nonconvexity of problem \fref{eq:adversarial}, we resort to projected gradient ascent in order to find suitable perturbation sequences---optimality of the obtained sequences can, however, not be guaranteed.
+Therefore, to evaluate the efficacy of the proposed attacks, we resort to simulations with real-world datasets in \fref{sec:results}.}